Filroden/visage/README.md

 [Long term]

 * Add the ability to create and use a global directory of visages, so certain effects can be applied quickly to any token (e.g., enlarge/reduce effects).
-* Consider adding the ability to create and edit visages from actors without needing to place a token on the scene.
 * Test module against FoundryVTT v14.

 ## How to Use Visage